 Peer Review Policy for the Indian Indian Journal of Extension System (JES)

 The practice of peer review is to ensure that only good science is published.
 It is an objective process at the heart of good scholarly publishing and is carried out by all reputable scientific journals.
 Our reviewers therefore play a vital role in maintaining the high standards of the Indian Journal of Extension System (JES) and all manuscripts are peer reviewed following the procedure outlined below.

 The Editors first evaluate all manuscripts.
 In some circumstances it is entirely feasible for an exceptional manuscript to be accepted at this stage.
 Those rejected at this stage are insufficiently original, have serious scientific flaws, have poor grammar or English language, or are outside the aims and scope of the journal.
 Those that meet the minimum criteria are passed on to experts for review.

 Authors of manuscripts rejected at this stage will be informed within 2 weeks of receipt.

 Type of Peer Review

-South Asian Journal of Social Sciences and Humanities employs double blind review, where the reviewer remains anonymous to the authors throughout the process.
+Indian Journal of Extension System (JES) employs single blind review, where the reviewer remains anonymous to the authors throughout the process.

 How the reviewer is selected